AlexB52/rails-playground/README.md

 # Playground

-Copy-pasting back and forth code from your editor to the rails console is a thing of the past!
+Back-and-forths from your editor and your rails console is a thing of the past!

 Inspired by the Go playground and SQL Server Management Studio (SSMS) Query Editor, `playground` is a rails engine that makes it really easy to experiment with your application domain.